llm-bible/llm-bible.github.io/index.md

 {% assign rawtags = rawtags | uniq | sort_natural %}
 {% for tag in rawtags %}<tag><a href="/tags.html#{{ tag }}">{{ tag }}</a></tag> {% endfor %}

-### About This Site

-This site is an experiment: a [living literature review](https://en.wikipedia.org/wiki/Living_review) that allows you explore, [search and navigate]({% link papers.html %}) the literature in this area.

-### Contributing

-This research area is evolving so fast that a static review cannot keep up.
-But a website can!
-We hope to make this site a living document.
-Anyone can add a paper to this web site, by completing a [web form](contributing.html).

----

 ## Chat with the LLM Bible Bot

 Feel free to ask any questions related to Large Language Models (LLMs) or research resources here: